EllaBrands/stanDev/Design:-Consolidated-Output-for-Sample,-Optimize,-ADVI,-and-Diagnose.md

 4. Use subsets of the output.
 RStan and PyStan currently have features to only record certain values.
 CmdStan doesn't save the warmup by default.
 We should continue to support this behavior.
 5. Maintenance.
 Be able to expand the output to accommodate new inference algorithms in addition to updating output for existing inference algorithms.

+What we're missing:

+- Momento.
+With Mitzi's latest fixes with the metric and the two-argument random seed, we should be able to stop and restart.

 ## Inference Algorithms

 We currently have these inference algorithms: